Ontonagon Boulder

 The boulder is a relic of Michigan's Upper Peninsula and was well known to Native Americans in its location on the west branch of the Ontonagon River, in what is now Victoria Reservoir.
-According to the Keweenaw Bay Indian Community, the boulder was used by tribe members to make offerings to its manitou (spirit) and to seek improvement in their health and well-being.
+According to the Keweenaw Bay Indian Community, the boulder was used by the tribe to make offerings to the Gitche Manitou.

 Although many attribute the boulder to a relic of Michigan's copper boom, it was not a product of the boom but the reason for it.
 The copper boom was only fully realized after the boulder had been moved to Washington D.C.

 Origin

 While the exact origin of the Ontonagon Boulder is unknown, it has been determined that the boulder reached a location about 20 mi upriver from Lake Superior, on the west branch of the Ontonagon River, after it was dragged by a glacier.

 History

 Early history

 In the early 17th century, Voyageurs traversing Lake Superior heard word of the massive solid copper boulder.
 Early stories of the boulder describe it as being over five tons and as large as a house.
 In 1667, the Jesuit missionary Claude Dablon made his way up the Ontonagon and confirmed the existence of the fabled rock.

 In 1766, under the guidance of a party of Ojibwe, trader Alexander Henry the elder laid eyes on the rock, and reported that he found it to be so pure and malleable that he was able to easily remove a large piece, and estimated the boulder's weight at ten tons.

 In May 1798, David Thompson recorded the following during his exploration of the "River Ontonoggan", Learning from my men that a short distance up the river there was a mass of copper, we left our canoe and proceeded on foot to it; we found it lying on a beach of limestone at the foot of a high craig of the same; it [sic] shape round, the upper part a low convex, all worn quite smooth by the attrition of water and ice, but now lying dry.
 We tried to cut a chip from it, but it was too tough for our small axe.